TigerBSD/TigerBSD/SYSINSTALL.md

 Installation of FreeBSD complete!
 Would we like to reboot into the installed system now?
 Yes, please :)

+When you see the ThinkPad logo, unplug your install media.

 ## Initial post-install configuration

 The system reboots.
 Log in as `root` using the password you selected.